 Isn’t outer space fascinating?
 It’s amazing to think about where astroscience is and where it is going.
 Like you and me, preschoolers also find outer space fascinating.
-My kids are constantly asking me questions about space, so to keep their enthusiasm for learning, I’ve made up some fun space theme games to teach one to one correspondence and counting.
+My kids are constantly asking me questions about space, so to keep their enthusiasm for learning, I’ve made up some fun space theme games for counting to teach one to one correspondence and counting.